NSLS-II-BMM/BeamlineManual/_sources/xafs.rst.txt

 means that the dwell time will be 1 second at 4 |AA|:sup:`-1`, 2
 seconds at 8 |AA|:sup:`-1`, and so on.

-.. todo:: Much more sanity checking & sanitizing of input

 More Boolean options
 ~~~~~~~~~~~~~~~~~~~~